Intro to Customizing Actions with DMScript

 Some scripting or programming experience (in any other scripting or programming language) is assumed.
 DMScript is object-orientated and has a similar syntax to Javascript but has features from other scripting languages.

-Knowledge of DeployHub and its various objects (Environments, Endpoints, Applications, Components etc.) and how they interact is also assumed.
+Knowledge of DeployHub Pro and its various objects (Environments, Endpoints, Applications, Components etc.) and how they interact is also assumed.
 Web Based API calls assume some knowledge of SOAP and RESTful interfaces.

 Why Use DMScript

-DeployHub can call any external script or program (either locally on the deployment engine or remotely on the target Endpoint during a deployment).
+DeployHub Pro can call any external script or program (either locally on the deployment engine or remotely on the target Endpoint during a deployment).
 Given that fact, why would you need to use DMScript?

 DMScript has:

-• Knowledge of the DeployHub object model.
+• Knowledge of the DeployHub Pro object model.
 For example, DMScript allows you to find all the Endpoint_s in an_Environment that have a specific attribute.
 Doing this in external scripts is difficult if not impossible.

 • Full knowledge of the attributes set against the selected objects.
 Uses values that have been set against Endpoint_s,Environments, or_Applications.